 The wine of color lackza and violet edge and with intense aroma, red fruit and violets can be accompanied with qcreamy uesos, fish like cod to the pilpil, and meats like the casquería.
 It should be noted that young wine should be consumed at a temperature of 10 to 13 degrees in the case of young white and 17-18 C in the case of red.
 Overheating threatens rancidity and an acrid aroma, and hypothermia alters the taste.

 Between young wines and aging there is one more category: semi-breeding or Oak.
 It is the wine that has spent less than 6 months in the barrel, but without reaching the ageing periods of the different regulatory councils.
 They cannot be classified as ‘breedings’, for which they would need 12 months of barrels but if they acquire aromas and wood flavours that make them more elegant and complex than wines without ageing.
-According to The Wine Dictionary, more and more wineries are putting semi-breedings on the market since, in general, quality is increased compared to young wines and placing them on the market requires less time (and money) than aging wines.
+According to The Wine Dictionary, more and more wineries put semi-breedings on the market since in general, quality is increased compared to young wines and placing them on the market requires less time (and money) than aging wines.

 Wines reservation are those whose upbringing, for red wines, requires at least a period of 3 years.
 At least 12 months the wine remains in oak barrels.
 For whites and rosés the figure would be 24 total months of guarding, with a minimum of 6 that must pass in barrels.
 Like lreserve is the next stage of maturation of a wine, They have higher quality than aging because their aging time is longer but it does not have to be better than a young wine.
 According to Vinetur, the digital wine magazine, lThe difference between a white or rosé aging or reserve wine is that the latter is offered for sale from the third year onwards.

 Finally, gran reserva presupposes the ageing of the wine for at least 60 months.
 In the case of red wines, these wines should spend at least 18 of those 60 months in barrels.
 In the case from white and rosé wines gran reserva, the total ageing time should not fall below 48 months, of which at least the first 6 months should be spent in barrels.
+Our Vega Tolosa Bobal spends 28 months in barrels, and the Brut Nature Gran Reserva, 48 months of ageing in bottle.

 Wines gran reserva have a color intense, with expressive and complex flavor.
 This wine goes well with fish dishes, cheeses and foie gras.
 The wines of gran reserva It does not occur every year and has a high status and exclusivity.